ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 ![List of replicas that are attached to a leader](images/replica-after.png){: caption="Figure 2.
 List of replicas that are attached to a leader" caption-side="bottom"}

-## Provisioning a Read-only Replica
+## Provisioning a Read-only Replica in the UI
 {: #read-only-replicas-provision}
+{: ui}

 You can provision a read-only replica from the leader's _Read Replicas_ tab by clicking **Create Read-Only Replica**.
 The source instance is automatically entered.
 The read-only replica's name is auto-generated in the _Service Name_ field, but you can rename it freely.
 You can choose the region to deploy it in, and its initial memory allocation.
 Disk size, version, and public or private endpoints are automatically configured to match the settings of the leader deployment.

 If you use [Key Protect](/docs/databases-for-enterprisedb?topic=cloud-databases-key-protect), Bring Your Own Key (BYOK) is supported only when provisioning from the CLI and API.
 Otherwise, the read-only replica is encrypted with a generated key.
 {: .tip}

-### Provisioning through the API or the CLI
+### Provisioning through the CLI
 {: #read-only-replicas-api-cli}
+{: cli}

-Provisioning a read-only replica through the CLI and the API works similarly to [provisioning a standard {{site.data.keyword.databases-for-enterprisedb}} deployment](/docs/databases-for-enterprisedb?topic=cloud-databases-provisioning).
+Provisioning a read-only replica through the CLI works similarly to [provisioning a standard {{site.data.keyword.databases-for-enterprisedb}} deployment](/docs/databases-for-enterprisedb?topic=cloud-databases-provisioning).
 Provisioning is handled by the Resource Controller, and it uses a parameter `{"remote_leader_id": "crn:v1:..."}` to specify the leader of the replica you are provisioning.

+If you use [Key Protect](/docs/databases-for-enterprisedb?topic=cloud-databases-key-protect), Bring Your Own Key (BYOK) is supported only when provisioning from the CLI and API.
+Otherwise, the read-only replica is encrypted with a generated key.
+{: .tip}

-For example, to provision a read-only replica through the CLI,
+To provision a read-only replica through the CLI, use a command like:
 ```sh
 ibmcloud resource service-instance-create <replica_name> databases-for-enterprisedb standard <region> \
 -p \ '{